Bakisito/-OneRepublicRP-/[OR-Mechanics]/jim-mechanic/install.md

 The script can take control of the already in place `harness` item

-This can be enabled or disabled in the config with `Config.Overrides.HarnessControl == true`
+This can be enabled or disabled in the config with `Config.Harness.HarnessControl == true`

 If you enable this, there are a few steps you need to take as this is handled in `jim-mechanic`.